rbannist/AzureDiagnosticsMonitoringAnalytics_Intro301/README.md

 VM Boot Diagnostics logs and Guest OS-level Diagnostics Logs fall under 'Event Management' from an ITIL viewpoint and visibility of these logs can aid efforts related to maintaining the health of IT services.

-VM Boot Diagnostics logs are Resource-level diagnostics logs.
+VM Boot Diagnostics logs are resource-level diagnostics logs.
 Azure resource-level diagnostic logs are logs emitted by a resource.
 The content of these logs varies by resource type.
 Resource-level diagnostic logs provide insight into operations that were performed within that resource itself.
-For example, getting a secret from a Key Vault would be logged in a Resource-level log.
+For example, an event such as getting a secret from a Key Vault will be logged in a resource-level log.

-Guest OS-level diagnostic logs differ from Resource-level diagnostics logs.
+Guest OS-level diagnostic logs differ from resource-level diagnostics logs.
 Guest OS diagnostic logs are those collected by an agent running inside of a virtual machine or other supported resource type.
-Resource-level diagnostic logs require no agent and capture resource-specific data from the Azure platform itself, while guest OS-level diagnostic logs capture data from the operating system and applications running on a virtual machine.
+Resource-level diagnostic logs require no agent and capture resource-specific data from the Azure platform itself while guest OS-level diagnostic logs capture data from the operating system and applications running on a virtual machine.

 The Azure diagnostics extension is needed (Windows or Linux) to collect most application level metrics and logs.
 The types include:
-* Performance counters
+* Performance counters.
-* Application Logs
+* Application Logs.
-* Windows Event Logs
+* Windows Event Logs.
-* .NET Event Source
+* .NET Event Source.
-* IIS Logs
+* IIS Logs.
-* Manifest based ETW
+* Manifest based ETW.
-* Crash Dumps
+* Crash Dumps.
-* Customer Error Logs
+* Customer Error Logs.

 Without the diagnostics extension, only a few metrics - like CPU usage - are available.